massage.png

 Thai Massage

-Thai Massage is a traditional healing art that originated in Thailand and has been practiced for centuries.
+Been practiced for centuries.
 Unlike other types of massage, Thai Massage is performed on a floor mat rather than a table, and recipients remain fully clothed throughout the session.
 During a Thai Massage, the practitioner uses a combination of rhythmic compressions, gentle stretching, and passive yoga-like movements to release tension, improve flexibility, and promote overall relaxation.
 The therapist applies pressure along energy lines and acupressure points, known as "sen lines," to stimulate the body's natural healing processes.

 Ideal for: